php-an602/php-an602/README.md

 [![Yii2](https://img.shields.io/badge/Powered_by-Yii_Framework-green.svg?style=flat)](http://www.yiiframework.com/)
 [![CLA assistant](https://cla-assistant.io/readme/badge/php-an602/php-an602)](https://cla-assistant.io/php-an602/php-an602)

+## Developer Worspace provided by The 86it Developers Network

 #### **PHP-AN602 is an intuitive easy to use modular designed open-source software**, used primarily as a social network, knowledge database, intranet or information and communication platform.

 **The software is written in PHP** and is best described by dividing into 4 main parts: **User, Spaces, Content and Modules.**